-“Miami’s own New Orleans” by Afifa of FIU
+“Miami’s own New Orleans”

 Taking the Metrorail as a form of transportation taught me how to navigate around the city along with valuing my time.
 For someone who had a very negative perception of the Metrorail, it was quite surprising on my end to see how clean and efficient it was.
 In terms of energy usage, space occupancy, and number of passengers transported, the Metro Rail System has shown to be the most efficient.
 Some of the places we went to included Hialeah, Santa Clara, and my favorite Over town.

 Many people living in Miami tend to forget about Over town, a Miami, Florida neighborhood located northwest of Downtown Miami.
 People’s stigmas and perceptions have caused them to be believe that taking I-95 while looking down at the town is better than driving through it.
 Over town also known as Colored Town during the Jim Crow era of the late nineteenth and early twentieth centuries was once the preeminent and is still the historic center for black business in Miami and South Florida.
 The town was once alive with musicians like James Brown, Josephine Baker, Aretha Franklin, Muhmmad Ali and many more!
 People would travel all across the country to come just hang out with the known and have small talks for only a dime!
 The town became silence when I-95 and 395 freeways built through the town.
 The freeways destroyed hundreds of homes and properties.
 Many at that time believed that this was an act of racism and segregation to keep the blacks from booming.

 By Afifa Fiaz of FIU at Vizcaya on October 20, 2021